Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Initial evaluation

 \section{Initial evaluation}

-In Table~\ref{tab:init_eval_instruct_perspdiv} we report the initial diversity and perplexity (before finetuning) of the instruction-tuned models in non-English languages.
+In Table~\ref{tab:init_eval_instruct_perspdiv} we report the initial diversity, perplexity and question-answering ability (before finetuning) of the instruction-tuned models in non-English languages.
 Aya 23, and Llama 3.1 Instruct generate the least diverse responses with respect to the prompt, which are more fluent than the more diverse generations produced by other models.
 Mistral 0.3 produces less diverse and less fluent responses.
 Gemma 2 9B IT generates the most diverse continuations, which are still more fluent than those from Gemma 2 2B IT, and Llama 3 Instruct.
+Gemma 2 9B IT and Llama 3.1 Instruct display the best question-answering abilities across languages, compared to Gemma 2 2B IT and Mistral 0.3 Instruct which perform worst on Global-MMLU.